-In the Sonoran Desert region (as well as in most desert areas), three categories of construction/material typologies have endured over time: modular Earth systems, Monolithic Earth systems, and Organic Frame with infill.
+In this desert region, (as well as in most desert areas), three categories of construction/material typologies have endured over time; Modular Earth systems, Monolithic Earth systems, and Organic Frame with Infill.
+An overview of these three serves as background to the curriculum that follows.

 Modular earth systems have developed in a loose chronological order from mixtures of clay-rich native soils and water formed and stacked by hand to Portland cement-stabilized compositions of soil, water and solid aggregates produced in mechanized molds yet still hand-stacked.
 Adobe bricks, lumped mud and animal dung, sod strips, compressed earth blocks, fired clay bricks, structural clay tiles, concrete blocks, insulated concrete blocks, and autoclaved concrete blocks are all examples of native technologies in regions where the soil is relatively free of organic matter, has a high percentage of clay content, and can be quickly cured by the intense heat from the sun.
 The scale of this technology is proportional to the human body and the earliest units measured about what the human hand could hold and lift into place.
-The patterns for stacking, in turn, related to the strength of the material units and where the weight load from above could best be borne below.
-The simple running bond is the most common pattern, ensuring that the load of two bricks above split evenly onto the brick centered just below them.
-Units developed with the addition of Portland cement reflect greater strength in their greater size, but are still proportional to the original units, with each concrete block equal to a stack of bricks three high, two long, and two thick.
 Apertures in this system are necessarily small, for the units do not easily span long distances and must be aided by lintels fashioned of stone or other strong materials.
 Spatial qualities of small and compartmentalized volumes naturally result from modular earthen technologies because the regions that produce it do not usually produce long spanning roof members.
 Habitable spaces are commonly roofed with corbelled units, vaults or domes.
 The sensibilities that accompany this technology include a respect for human scale and an articulation of the bond patterns and spanning techniques.
-In this typology, the units of masonry are made to act monolithically by the addition of a binding slurry, or mortar, which can be a more liquid version of the unit itself or a mixture higher in cement content but lower in aggregates.
-These slurries gave rise to the next category of native technology, monolithic earth systems, as well as contributing to the infill portion of the third category.